jay-seidle-codegentry/mighty-project/README.md

 ## For Starters
 This will be:
 - a React client project, using Create React App
-- use Enzyme and Jest for testing
+- use Testing-Library and Jest for testing
 - will use Test Driven Development (TDD - tests first)

 ## What's the App